Kacheri Aarambam

-Kacheri Arambam is a 2010 Indian Tamil-language action comedy film written and directed by Thiraivannan and produced by R. B. Choudary.
+Kacheri Aarambam is a 2010 Indian Tamil-language action comedy film written and directed by Thiraivannan in his debut, and produced by R. B. Choudary.
 The film stars Jiiva and Poonam Bajwa, while J. D. Chakravarthy and Vadivelu play supporting roles.
 The music was composed by D. Imman with cinematography by Vaidy S and editing by Jaishankar.
 The film was released on 19 March 2010.

 Plot

 The film starts with a flashback as Paari is on a train looking back at everything that occurred.
 The beginning introduces a remote village in Ramanathapuram and shows the main character, Paari.
 Paari is a do-gooder helping everyone in need.
 A magnanimous man, he gives anything and everything to others if they ask for it.
 For example, at a wedding, he gives his bike to the groom, when the latter does not get one from the bride's father as a dowry.
 He also gives a group of homeless people 0.1 million rupees from a bank loan which his father Vasu had asked for.
 Promising his father to earn more, Paari sets out to Chennai but faces many challenges.
 He meets a young girl Madhi and falls in love with her but some goons also cause trouble for Paari.
 Meanwhile, Sivamani, the dreaded but sophisticated crime boss of the city, is getting ready to marry Madhi.
 When the two stories meet, chaos ensues.
 It is up to Paari and Sivamani to sort it out.